 Basaglar is considered a "follow-on" product to Lantus.
-The FDA did not approve Basaglar as a biosimilar to Lantus because Lantus was not approved under the Public Health Service Act, so there is no “reference product” for a proposed biosimilar product.
+The FDA did not approve Basaglar as a biosimilar to Lantus (as they would normally do with biologics) because Lantus (and other insulins) are not approved under the Public Health Service Act.
+This means there is no “reference product” for Lantus to be a proposed biosimilar product.

 - Toujeo vs Lantus - What's the difference between them?

 - Levemir vs Lantus: What's the difference?